yl-msft/GalaxyExplorer/README.md

 First, components that arent needed are disabled, like the OrbitUpdater, POIRotation animation, PointOfInterests, Touchscript.
 All these, are components that move the gameobjects in the scene and during transition to a new scene, nothing should move the objects except the transition code.

+Next we need to scale the new scene to fill the given percentage of the global volume.
+The global volume is the one set in the transform of TransformSource.
+Its scene fills a percentage of this.
+The percentage is set in editor in SceneTransition component.

 Scenes have focus colliders.
 For example, solar system scene has as focus collider the sun planet collider.
 A single planet scene, will have that collider as focus collider.